MicrosoftDocs/Contribute/Contribute/content/text-formatting-guidelines.md

 >  az group delete -n \<ResourceGroupName\>

-**Inform the reader about the placeholder**: In the text preceding such placeholder examples, explain to the reader that the text in brackets must be removed and substituted with real values.
+**Inform the reader about the placeholder**: In the text that precedes placeholder examples, explain to the reader that the text in brackets must be removed and substituted with real values.
 We recommend the use of italics for user input.
 You can format italics within angle bracketed inline code:

 > In the following example, replace the placeholder text *`<ResourceGroupName>`* with your own resource group name.